Axway/docker-cft/compose/README.md

 ###### 4. Recreate and start the Transfer CFT service

-From the folder where the docker-compose-multinode.yml is located, on each Docker server, run the command:
+From the folder where the docker-compose-multinode.yml is located, on each Docker server run the command:

 ```console
 docker-compose -f docker-compose-multinode.yml up